AMeddis/Meta-analysis-for-competing-risk/README.md

          -interaction between treatment effect and inidividual level variable

-- Meta-analysis_results: results of the proposed analysis for a typical analysis using the compR data (anlaysis on local relapse).
+- Meta-analysis_example: results of the proposed analysis for a typical analysis using the compR data (anlaysis on local relapse).